How Cocaine is Used

 Cocaine that is injected

-Cocaine hydrochloride is one of the only forms of cocaine that is soluble in water and can be injected directly into the system.
-However, this form of administration is rarely used for cocaine on its own as it takes longer, is more invasive, and has few additional benefits to snorting cocaine.
+Cocaine hydrochloride is one of the only forms of cocaine that is soluble in water, so it can be injected directly into the bloodstream.
+However, this form of administration is rarely used for cocaine on its own, as it takes longer, is more invasive and difficult, and has few additional benefits to snorting cocaine.

 Other methods of taking cocaine